th3blu3b0mb3r/th3blu3b0mb3r.github.io/HackTheBox/nibbles/WriteUp.md

 ![Searchsploit to look for vulnerabilities in Nibbleblog](attachments/Pasted image 20220626155739.png)

-The specific vulnerability identified is CVE-2015-6967, and the searchsploit payload found above corresponds to this exploit: https://www.exploit-db.com/exploits/38489
+The specific vulnerability identified using searchsploit is CVE-2015-6967.
+The metasploit exploit found above corresponds to this exploit: https://www.exploit-db.com/exploits/38489

 We can tell by looking at the exploit available for metasploit that the file upload vulnerability is authenticated, so we will need a username and password: